shoelace-style/shoelace/docs/getting-started/installation.md

 Cherry picking can be done from your local install or [directly from the CDN](https://cdn.jsdelivr.net/npm/@shoelace-style/shoelace@%VERSION%/).
 This will limit the number of files the browser has to download and reduce the amount of bytes being transferred.
 The disadvantage is that you need to load and register each component manually, including its dependencies.

 Here's an example that loads only the button component and its dependencies.
+Again, we're assuming you're serving Shoelace's `dist` directory from `/scripts/shoelace`.

 ```html
 <!-- The base stylesheet is always required -->